microprediction/timemachines/README.md

 not be for you.

 ### Yes, we're keen to receive PR's
-If you'd like to contribute to this standardizing and benchmarking effort,
+If you'd like to contribute to this standardizing and benchmarking effort, here are some ideas:

 - See the [list of popular time series packages](https://www.microprediction.com/blog/popular-timeseries-packages) ranked by download popularity.
-- Or add your own
-- Think about the most important hyper-parameters
+- Think about the most important hyper-parameters.
 - Consider "warming up" the mapping (0,1)->hyper-params by testing on real data.
-- See the ([tutorial](https://www.microprediction.com/python-3)) on retrieving historical data that never gets stale.
-- See the [real data](https://pypi.org/project/realdata/) package, if that's simpler.
+There is a [tutorial](https://www.microprediction.com/python-3) on retrieving live data, or use the [real data](https://pypi.org/project/realdata/) package, if that's simpler.
-- Perhaps of interest, the [comparison of hyper-parameter optimization packages](https://www.microprediction.com/blog/optimize).
+- The [comparison of hyper-parameter optimization packages](https://www.microprediction.com/blog/optimize) might also be helpful.

 If you are the maintainer of a time series package, we'd love your feedback and if you take the time to submit a PR here, do yourself a favor and also enable "supporting" on your repo.

 ### Deployment